COVID-19: Latest news and government announcements

 a) Overarching guidance – maintaining educational provision and FE general guidance

-b) Decisions on attendance and preparing for wider opening
+b) Decisions on attendance and wider opening during the summer term

-SEND risk assessment guidance clarifies how local authorities, working with education settings, and children/young people and their families are expected to undertake risk assessments to determine whether children/young people with EHC Plans will be able to have their needs met at home, and be safer there than attending an educational setting.
-It sets out some of the typical circumstances where children/young person are more likely to be safer at home and where they are more likely to be safer at home/college.
+SEND risk assessment guidance clarifies how local authorities, working with education settings, and children/young people and their families are expected to undertake risk assessments to determine whether children/young people with EHC Plans can safely return to college or should remain at home.
+It sets out some of the typical circumstances where children/young person are more likely to be safer at home and where they are more likely to be safer at college.

 Actions for education and childcare settings to prepare for wider opening from June 1, 2020 sets out the overarching aims and principles for admitting more children and young people as lockdown in England is eased.
-The advice for specialist colleges and special schools is to plan a phased return on a risk-assessed basis.
+The advice for specialist colleges and special schools is to readmit learners on a phased, risk-assessed basis.
 This document should be read alongside Coronavirus (COVID-19) implementing protective measure in education and childcare settings.
 A Q&A for parents on the re-opening of education and childcare settings is also available in the Guidance for parents and carers.

 c) Risk assessments, safeguarding and infection control

 Safe working in education, including the use of PPE explains the principles of infection prevention and control and advice on cleaning, minimising contact and the situations when the use of PPE should be used.

 Implementing protective measures in education provides information on effective infection protection and control, PPE and face masks, and implementing protective measures and communicate to students, staff and families.